NEU-DSG/Ceres/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Feature request
+name: Enhancement
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: ":trophy: enhancement"
 assignees: ''

 ---